antiprism/turnandrun/README.md

 The turnandrun program was written to provide a manual interface to an internet radio player running on a Raspberry Pi.
-It manages a singe dial that is turned to marked positions to select stations to play, or to stop the audio.
+It manages a single dial that is turned to marked positions to select stations to play, or to stop the audio.

 These instructions describe a 10k potentiometer connected to an ADS1115